sst/guide/_chapters/redirect-on-login-and-logout.md

 To complete the login flow we are going to need to do two more things.

-1. Redirect the user to the home page after the login
+1. Redirect the user to the home page after they login.
-2. And redirect them back to the login page after they logout
+2. And redirect them back to the login page after they logout.

 This gives us a chance to explore how to do redirects with React-Router.

-React-Router comes with a [Higher-Order Component](https://facebook.github.io/react/docs/higher-order-components.html) (or HOC) called `withRouter` that gives us direct acces to our app's router from any component.
+React-Router comes with a [Higher-Order Component](https://facebook.github.io/react/docs/higher-order-components.html) (or HOC) called `withRouter` that gives us direct access to our app's router from any component.

 ### Redirect to Home on Login

-To use it in our Login component, let's replace the line that defines our component.
+{% include code-marker.html %} To use it in our `src/containers/Login.js`, let's replace the line that defines our component.

 {% highlight javascript %}
 export default class Login extends Component {
 {% endhighlight %}

-with the following.
+{% include code-marker.html %} with the following:

 {% highlight javascript %}
 class Login extends Component {
 {% endhighlight %}

-And instead export it in the following way.
+{% include code-marker.html %} And instead export it by adding this at the bottom of our `src/containers/Login.js`.

 {% highlight javascript %}
 export default withRouter(Login);
 {% endhighlight %}

-Also, import the `withRouter` in the header.
+{% include code-marker.html %} Also, import `withRouter` in the header.

 {% highlight javascript %}
 import { withRouter } from 'react-router';